-Nick and I took off for our trip on Thursday night.
+We I took off for our trip on Thursday night.
 We had a lot of stops planned and I was so excited.
 I packed us a cooler with some snacks (I’ll post those later) and we headed off into the night.
 We wanted to beat all the traffic, so we drove through the night to avoid it.
-Nick is fun to road trip with.
-He likes to talk, so there was never a dull moment or a tired eye during the ride.

-We got a hotel outside of NYC around 3am.
+We got a hotel outside of NYC around 3 am.
 We skipped D.C. and decided to just hit NYC, so we could spend some time in the city exploring before the Yankee’s game.
-While Nick slept in, I did a quick 25 minute run (more of a sleepy jog) on the treadmill for some energy and had breakfast.
-I wanted Nick to get extra sleep because he was driving.
+I did a quick 25 minute run (more of a sleepy jog) on the treadmill for some energy and had breakfast.
 I’d never drive in the City, but he’s used to it since he’s from New York, and has done it for years.

 We took off around ten am for the City!
 Luckily we didn’t hit too much traffic.

 It’s been a while since I’ve been to New York and I’ll never stop being amazed at the city.
 I will always be that tourist with their head looking up at the buildings, and forgetting to hold on before the subway takes off.

 When we finally found parking, we headed up towards Time’s Square.
 We stopped at Mr. Biggs in Manhattan for a Margarita.
 I heard their food is really good, but we didn’t eat there because we had other plans for lunch.